DHTMLX/docs-suite/docs/data_collection/api/datacollection_maprange_method.md

 # mapRange()

-@short: returns a new array of the items correspond to the specified parameters
+@short: returns a new array of the items corresponding to the specified parameters

 @signature: {'mapRange(from: number, to: number, callback: function): object[];'}